jnozzi/cocoadev.com/markdown/RetainReleaseTips.md

-One of the questions I see come up a lot in newbie questions on Cocoa is how to handle General/MemoryManagement, especially General/RetainingAndReleasing.
+One of the questions I see come up a lot in newbie questions on Cocoa is how to handle MemoryManagement, especially RetainingAndReleasing.
 ----
-General/ObjC uses General/GarbageCollection procedures which require more active involvement on the part of the programmer than do those in Java.
+ObjC uses GarbageCollection procedures which require more active involvement on the part of the programmer than do those in Java.
-When an object is created, something called its General/RetainCount is given an initial value of 1.
-General/GarbageCollection only kicks in when the General/RetainCount goes to 0.
+When an object is created, something called its RetainCount is given an initial value of 1.
+GarbageCollection only kicks in when the RetainCount goes to 0.

-If you create an object with     alloc*,     new,     copy* or     mutableCopy* or     retain an existing object, you increment the General/RetainCount.
+If you create an object with     alloc*,     new,     copy* or     mutableCopy* or     retain an existing object, you increment the RetainCount.
 But unlike in Java, the **programmer** is then responsible for making certain to free the memory held by the object by sending either     release or     autorelease (    release is preferred).
-The     release and     autorelease messages are the only ways over which you have direct control of decrementing the General/RetainCount.
+The     release and     autorelease messages are the only ways over which you have direct control of decrementing the RetainCount.

 *     allocWithZone,     copyWithZone,     mutableCopyWithZone